First published August 2021 | Words and photos by Vietnam Coracle

 The new site is faster (much faster) and smoother.
 Posts and pages are better organized, archived and presented.
 Navigation is bigger, clearer and more varied: there are multiple ways to find the content you’re looking for – from maps to menus to search boxes.
 The mobile version of the site is far more sophisticated, user-friendly and visually appealing.
 Images are bigger, brighter and sharper.
 The new design showcases the thousands of photographs on the site, thus doing justice to Vietnam and the travel and cultural experiences I write about.

-Disclosure: I never receive payment for anything I write: all my content is free & independent.
-I write this website because I want to: I like Vietnam & I want my readers to know about it.
-For more details, see my Disclosure & Disclaimer statements here
+*Disclosure: I never receive payment for anything I write on this website: my content is always free and independent.
+I’ve written this article because I want my readers to know about the website redesign.
+For more details, see my Disclosure & Disclaimer statements and my About Page